kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 ## Motivation

-A lot of algorithms implemented in the automotive or other industrial domains are implemented using the [model-based design](https://en.wikipedia.org/wiki/Model-based_design) approach[1].
-Usually this workflow involves rougly:
+A lot of algorithms implemented in the automotive or other industrial domains are implemented using the [model-based design](https://en.wikipedia.org/wiki/Model-based_design) approach [1].
+Roughly this workflow involves:

 1. Definition of processing steps in a high level (or even visual) language
 2. Simulation